mpcarl-ibm/crs-docs/pages/crs/crs-api-reference.md

 #### Download an object

-A `GET` given a path to an object uploads an object.
+A `GET` given a path to an object downloads the object.

 ##### Syntax